 The COVID-19 pandemic has overtaken the storyline of healthcare and the world, for the past year.
 In India, after a brief lull, the number of daily COVID-19 cases is once again rising, signaling that the country may be on the verge of a second wave of infection.

 New Double Mutant Variant Detected in India

-Experts say that although the new strain is efficient, but it is not yet a superspreader and therefore, there is no reason to believe that it is more deadly, or is the reason the emerging second wave in India, just yet.
+Experts say that although the new double mutant COVID strain symptoms are the efficient, it is not yet a superspreader and therefore, there is no reason to believe that it is more deadly, or is the reason the emerging second wave in India, just yet.
 However, we must prepare ourselves to stop it.
 The confidence brought by India’s vaccination drive to fight against the pandemic so far should not cause carelessness.

 If we do not stop it here, then a condition for a nationwide outbreak may emerge again.
 We all have a role to play.
 We have to continue to wear masks, maintain physical distance and wash hands regularly.